-THE RAMON MAGSAYSAY AWARD -MY PERSONAL OPINION ABOUT RECEIVING IT
+MY PERSONAL OPINION ABOUT RECEIVING THE RAMON MAGSAYSAY AWARD

 My heart felt opinion was that I did not deserve the Ramon Magsaysay Award.
-All my life, I had felt that what I had done was inadequate for the cause of the wandering mentally ill.
+All my life, I had felt that what I had done was inadequate for the cause of the mentally ill on the roads.
 I could have done more, should have done more.
-The Population Census 2011 of India has estimated that 1.8 million Indians (0.15% of the Indian population) are homeless.
+The Population Census 2011 of India has estimated that 1.8 million Indians are homeless.
 Studies have shown incidence of Mental Illness per se in the homeless is 50-60%.
-So almost 1 million (10 lakh) Indians are homeless & mentally ill.
-All that we had done was picked up, treated, rehabilitated and reunited a mere 7000 of them till date.
+So almost 1 million (10 lakh) Indians are homeless and mentally ill.
+All that we had done was rescued, treated, rehabilitated and reunited a mere 10000 of them till date.
 A fairly paltry insignificant number given the magnitude of the problem.

-But despite this, I accepted the Award, because I felt it would bring focus to the plight of the wandering mentally ill not just in India, but in the whole of Asia and the world.
-When my wife and I went to the Philippines, we saw mentally ill wandering on the roads over there.
-The psychiatrists with whom we interacted there acknowledged and accepted their presence.
-It was ultimately a worldwide phenomenon, perhaps more in developing nations with their asymmetrical distribution of wealth, but yes, a worldwide phenomenon.
-And yes, because the Award carried with it its own reputation, the cause which we represented would get a much needed and long overdue fillip.
+But despite this, I accepted the Award, because I felt it would bring 'out of the closet and into the open' kind of focus on the plight of the wandering mentally ill not just in India, but in the whole of Asia and the world.
+When my wife and I went to the Philippines to accept the Award, we saw mentally ill wandering on the roads there.
+The psychiatrists with whom we interacted acknowledged and accepted their presence.
+It was ultimately a worldwide phenomenon, perhaps more in developing nations with their asymmetrical distribution of wealth, but a worldwide phenomenon.
+And yes, because the Award carried with it its own reputation, the cause which we represented would get that much needed and long overdue fillip.